-- 1. scattering on free electrons; - 2. free-free absorption: a free electron scatters in the Coulomb field of an ion and absorbs a photon; thus this process is the inverse of Bremsstrahlung; - 3. bound-free absorption: a photon is absorbed and one electron is released; - 4. bound-bound absorption: a photon is absorbed and one electron performs a transition to an excited state. - 5. absorption on negative hydrogen ion H^- : the single electon of an hydrogen atom does not screen the positive charge of the proton completely.
-As a result, an additional electron can be bound with binding energy $0.75 \,\text{eV}$.
+- 4. bound-bound absorption: a photon is absorbed and one electron performs a transition to an excited state. - 5. absorption on negative hydrogen ion H^- : the single electron of an hydrogen atom does not screen the positive charge of the proton completely.
+As a result, an additional electron can be bound with binding energy 0.75 eV.
 This is the most important absorption process of blackbody photons at low temperatures, as in the atmosphere of the Sun.

-The cross section for scattering on free electron in the Thomson regime is energy independent.
+The cross section for the scattering of photons on free electrons in the Thomson regime is energy independent.
 Its contribution to the opacity is given by or numerically for fully ionized matter.
 Here, n_e denotes the number density of free electrons and X the mass fraction of hydrogen.
 The factor 1 + X takes into account that hydrogen has approximately twice as many electrons per mass than havier elements.